NupurGour654/stock-market-analyzer/README.md

 2. Install dependencies:pip install -r requirements.txt
 3. Run the script:
 4. When prompted, enter the stock ticker symbol (for example: AAPL, INFY.NS, TCS.NS)

+## Example Output

+After running the app and entering a valid stock symbol like `AAPL`, a line chart of the stock’s closing prices over the past month will be displayed.

+## Project Structure
+stock-market-analyser/
+-app.py
+-stock_utils.py
+-requirements.txt
+-readme.md